zhulongcheng/tsdb/docs/format/index.md

  └────────────────────────────────────────┘
 ```

-Every posting entry holds the lable name/value pair and the offset to its series list in the posting section.
+<a name="posting-offset-entry"></a>Every posting entry holds the lable name/value pair and the offset to its series list in the posting section.

 ```
  ┌────────────────────────────────────────┐